-E. The Dunbar Apartments (W 149th and W 150th Sts BTWN Adam Clayton Powell Jr. and Frederick Douglass BlvdS)
+E. The Dunbar Apartments, W 149th to W 150th Sts between Adam Clayton Powell Jr. and Frederick Douglass Blvds

-F. 115 W 143rd St (BTWN Malcolm X and Adam Clayton Powell Jr. Blvds)
+F. 135 W 143rd St between Malcolm X and Adam Clayton Powell Jr. Blvds

 Tennis champ Althea Gibson, who integrated the sport in the 1950s, was born in South Carolina but moved to this Harlem apartment building in the 1930s.
 Gibson used to play paddle tennis right in front when the Police Athletic League designated the block a play area and closed it to traffic.

-G. 151 W 140th St (BTWN Malcolm X and Adam Clayton Powell Jr. BlvdS)
+G. 151 W 140th St between Malcolm X and Adam Clayton Powell Jr. Blvds

-When jazz legend Billie Holiday first moved to Harlem to be with her mother, she lived in a brothel in this building.
-Teenage Billie soon became a "strictly twenty-dollar call girl."
+When jazz legend Billie Holiday first moved to Harlem at the age of 14 to be with her mother, she lived (and worked) in a brothel in this building.

-Poet Langston Hughes famously lived in this 1869 brownstone for the last 20 years of his life.
+Poet Langston Hughes famously lived in this romantic 19th-century brownstone for the last 20 years of his life.

 Poet Maya Angelou bought this Harlem brownstone later in life (2002) and gut-renovated it, even adding an elevator.